invopop/gobl/regimes/gr/README.md

 Greece has three VAT rates: standard, reduced and super-reduced.
 Each of these rates are reduced by a 30% on the islands of Leros, Lesbos, Kos, Samos and Chios.
 The tax authority identifies each rate with a specific VAT category.

-In GOBL, the IAPR VAT category code must be set using the `gr-iapr-vat-cat` extension of a line's tax to one of the codes:
+In GOBL, the IAPR VAT category code must be set using the `gr-mydata-vat-cat` extension of a line's tax to one of the codes:

 | Code | Description                 | GOBL Rate              |
 | ---- | --------------------------- | ---------------------- |